allegro/allegro.tech/_posts/2015-11-06-real-time-web-application-with-websockets-and-vert.x.md

 Vert.x is pretty fast, which you can see on [TechEmpower Benchmarks](https://www.techempower.com/benchmarks/#section=data-r8&hw=i7&test=plaintext).
 The packages of code that Vert.x executes are called verticles.
 Verticles can be written in Java, Groovy, Ruby, JavaScript as well as in several programming languages mixed and matched in a single application.
 Many verticles can be executed concurrently in the same Vert.x instance.
+A single Vert.x instance runs inside its own JVM instance.
 Vert.x guarantees that a particular verticle instance is never executed by multiple threads concurrently.
 Verticles communicate by passing messages using an event bus.